Back to blog

 Implementation Roadmap

 A sensible insurance AI roadmap starts narrow.
-Choose one workflow where success can be measured, such as claim intake completeness, underwriting submission review time, or service response drafting.
+Choose one workflow where success can be measured, such as claim intake completeness, underwriting submission review time, fraud triage precision, or service response drafting.
 Define what the AI can decide, what it can only recommend, and what must always go to a human.

 1. Select the workflow.
 Score candidates by volume, manual effort, error cost, data availability, and compliance risk.